 Individual Membership Options

-The National Human Resources Association is a non-profit organization run completely by volunteers.
+The National Human Resources Association is a non-profit organization established in 1951.
 The association focuses on career development through professional networking programs, leadership opportunities, and development services.
 This national association has regional affiliates and is looking to expand to even more regional areas.
 Because the organization is run by volunteers, they have placed a “high focus on products and services that will bring bottom-line savings and value to organizations.”
 Events with NHRA are often smaller, providing more opportunity for deeper connections and learning.

 AHRD is a global organization formed to encourage the study of human resource development theories, processes, and practices and distribute educational resources and findings about HR.
 The AHRD also provides networking opportunities for HR professionals working in a variety of disciplines.